Pure-the-Language/Pure/Plot/README.md

 ﻿# Plot Library

-Provides single-entry straightforward 2D plotting functionalities for numerical data: `Plot(XAxis, AXisSeries, Settings)`.
+Provides an experimental single-entry straightforward 2D plotting functionalities for numerical data: `Plot(XAxis, AXisSeries, Settings)`.
+This is NOT part of Pure standard and may be removed without further notice.

 Variations: